parm-is-coding/OperatingSystemSimulation/Readme.md

  The program assumes that the user will enter valid commands.
 It does not perform any error checking on the user input.

+ a process is either in a blocking queue waitingqueue readyqueue or it is initprocesses or it is running all processes are in all nodes except init process